If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 This Titus urethral sounding rod is a solid stainless steel toy, that can be used from both ends (5 or 6mm).

-The smooth transition from one width to another also allows to go deeper than 4″ which is were arguably more pleasure lies (at the base of the shaft).
+The smooth transition from one width to another also allows to go deeper than 4 inches.
+Which is were arguably more pleasure lies (at the base of the shaft).

 Its weight and tapered end ensure for easy insertion where you just need to lay down and let the gravity do the work.